What Is a Hiatal Hernia?

 more common type of hiatal hernia.
 It occurs when your stomach and esophagus

 slide into and out of your chest through the hiatus.
 Sliding hernias tend to be

 small.
 They usually don’t cause any symptoms.
 They may not require treatment.

 Fixed Hiatal Hernia

-This type of hernia isn’t as common.
-It is also known as a paraesophageal hernia.
+hernia isn’t as common.
+It’s also known as a paraesophageal hernia.

 Symptoms of a Hiatal Hernia

-It’s rare for even fixed hiatal hernias to cause symptoms.
-If you do experience any symptoms, they are usually caused by stomach acid, bile, or air entering your esophagus.
-Common symptoms include:
+even fixed hiatal hernias to cause symptoms.
+If you do experience any symptoms,

 Testing for and Diagnosing Hiatal Hernias

 may have you drink a liquid with barium in it before taking an X-ray.
 This